Fox Business: Programming and on-air staff

 David Asman, Maria Bartiromo, Cheryl Casone, Dagen McDowell, and Stuart Varney are anchors for Fox Business Network; they also appear on Fox News Channel.
-In addition, Brenda Buttner was also on the roster on FBN until her passing in 2017.
+In addition, Brenda Buttner was also on the roster on FBN until her death in 2017.

 Other anchors include Peter Barnes, Tom Sullivan, Jenna Lee, Nicole Petallides and Cody Willard.
 Reporters include Jeff Flock (a CNN "original"), Shibani Joshi (from News 12 Westchester), and Connell McShane (from Bloomberg Television).
 The network previously had former Hewlett-Packard CEO Carly Fiorina (a 2016 presidential candidate) as a contributor.

 Dave Ramsey had a one-hour prime time show, similar in format to his syndicated radio show, until June 2010.
 Tom Sullivan broadcast his Tom Sullivan Show on the radio, with plans to syndicate the show nationwide with the assistance of Fox News Radio.
 Adam Shapiro (formerly with Cleveland's WEWS-TV and New York City's WNBC) was added to the Fox Business Network to report from the Washington, D.C. bureau.
 On October 18, 2007, former CNBC anchor Liz Claman joined the Fox Business Network as co-anchor of the 2-3 p.m. portion of the dayside business news block with David Asman.
 Her first assignment for FBN was an interview with Warren Buffett.

 In April 2008, Brian Sullivan (no relation to Tom) joined FBN, coming over from Bloomberg Television.
 Sullivan, who reunited with his Bloomberg colleague Connell McShane, anchored the 10 a.m.-12 p.m. portion of the business news block with Dagen McDowell.